summerwind/whitebox-controller/docs/implementing-controller.md

 *Resource* is a resource on Kubernetes for which you want to detect changes.
 Whitebox Controller executes reconciler when the resource is changed.

-*Resource* is specified in `.controllers[].resource` of the configuration file.
+*Resource* is specified in `.resources[]` of the configuration file.
 The following setting is an example of detecting changes of *ContainerSet* resources.

 ```
-controllers:
-- name: containerset-controller
-  resource:
+resources:
-    group: whitebox.summerwind.github.io
+- group: whitebox.summerwind.dev
   version: v1alpha1
   kind: ContainerSet
 ```

 ### Dependent Resources

 If reconciler creates another type of resource based on the specified *Resource*, you need to specify the type of resource to be created as *Dependent Resources*.

-*Dependentr Resources* are specified in `.controllers[].dependents` in the configuration file.
+*Dependentr Resources* are specified in `.resources[].dependents` in the configuration file.
 Multiple types of dependent resource can be specified.
 The following setting is an example when Controller creates a *Deployment* resource based on *ContainerSet* resource.

 ```
-controllers:
-- name: containerset-controller
-  resource:
+resources:
-    group: whitebox.summerwind.github.io
+- group: whitebox.summerwind.dev
   version: v1alpha1
   kind: ContainerSet
   dependents:
   - group: apps
     version: v1